FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/access_control_using_exits.md

 -   Delete
 -   Admin

 When a user attempts to access a protected object for any of the above actions, Gateway calls the exit routine ExitCheckUserAccessByObject() to validate the request.
-The exit routine returns one of three values: <span style="font-style: italic;">Allowed</span>, <span style="font-style: italic;">Denied</span> or <span style="font-style: italic;">Undefined</span>.
-If the exit routine returns <span style="font-style: italic;">Undefined</span>, (default action in the supplied sample codes), Gateway continues the validation with its own user database definition.
+The exit routine returns one of three values: *Allowed*, *Denied* or *Undefined*.
+If the exit routine returns *Undefined*, (default action in the supplied sample codes), Gateway continues the validation with its own user database definition.

 Gateway accepts the request if, and only if, at least one of the following conditions is met: